 Problems will be like the homeworks, but simpler.

 You can use laptops as long as you turn off the wireless.

-you will write two 2-4 page reviews of papers.
+you will write a 2-4 page review of papers.
 The goal is to learn to

 read technically demanding papers critically, and hopefully in the process, generate